Shinigami Eyes

 I'm not a transphobe but…

-If a person is a self-declared "not a transphobe" only towards trans people who are binary, heterosexual, gender-conforming, post-op and/or "don't fight for their rights too aggressively", still mark them as anti-trans.
+If a person is a self-declared "not a transphobe" only towards trans people who are not visibly trans, heterosexual, post-op and/or "don't fight for their rights too aggressively", still mark them as anti-trans.

 Not enough to mark as trans-friendly